 Mr. Breiner said he had not filed any formal complaints against Servant Cab during his tenure at the Commission.
-He also said that he believed that if the application was granted that it would be able to provide wheelchair transportation.
+He also said that he believed that if Happy Cab's Applications were granted that they would be able to provide wheelchair transportation.
 He did not comment on the settlement agreement Happy Cab had with Transport Plus.